tackky/study/README.md

-# study
+# for my study

-for my study
+and memo